ray-project/tutorial/demo/README.md

 Ray Live Demo
 =============

-This demo can be run live while presenting to show off Ray.
+This demo can be run live while presenting to show Ray's capabilities.

 ## Instructions
 1. Launch a Ray cluster on AWS with `ray up cluster_config.yaml`